retypeapp/retype/components/last-updated.md

 # Last Updated

-The "Last updated" label shows readers when a page was last refreshed.
+The "Last updated" label shows readers when the content of a page was last updated.

 You do not add this component with markdown syntax.
 Retype renders it automatically in the page footer when [`lastUpdated`](/configuration/project.md#lastupdated) is configured.